Inflation in Romania

 Romania - Inflation

-FocusEconomics Consensus Forecast panelists see inflation averaging 3.4% in 2020, which is up 0.1 percentage points from last month’s forecast.
-For 2021, panelists see inflation averaging 3.2%.
+FocusEconomics Consensus Forecast panelists see inflation averaging 2.7% in 2021, which is down 0.1 percentage points from last month’s forecast.
+For 2022, panelists see inflation also averaging 2.7%.

 Romania - Inflation Data

 5 years of economic forecasts for more than 30 economic indicators.